-They help people learn from each other: working with different groups is all about sharing experiences and learning new skills.
+Help people learn from each other: working with different groups is all about sharing experiences and learning new skills.
 Each individual has something unique to bring to the table.

 They create new communication channels: an open workplace ensures that people from different areas of your business get to use new communication channels that would otherwise be closed.

-They enhance morale: as connections are built between departments and teams, coworkers will naturally trust each other more, which significantly increases confidence across your entire organization.
+Enhancement of morale: as connections are built between departments and teams, coworkers will naturally trust each other more, which significantly increases confidence across your entire organization.

-They promote a higher retention rate: collaboration is a foundation for a more engaged, connected, and open workplace.
+Promote a higher retention rate: collaboration is a foundation for a more engaged, connected, and open workplace.
 Therefore, it is more appealing to current and future employees.